SParitala01/data-scientist-epidemiologist/README.md

 ## 👋 About Me

 <div align="justify">
+If you’re here, maybe something caught your eye! 👋

-Hi, I’m Sai Paritala!
-I’m a data scientist and applied epidemiologist with over 5 years of experience building data-driven public health solutions.
-My expertise lies at the intersection of data science and epidemiology, focusing on infectious disease surveillance, forecasting, and developing analytic tools.
+I’m Sai Paritala, a data scientist and applied epidemiologist with over five years of experience turning data into impactful public health solutions.
+My work sits at the crossroads of data science and epidemiology, focused on tracking infectious diseases, forecasting outbreaks, and developing tools that help organizations respond effectively.

-🔍 I enjoy working with complex datasets, building predictive models, and crafting dashboards to help organizations unlock insights and make informed decisions.
-Whether wrangling messy data, developing ETL pipelines, or using statistical models for real-world challenges, I thrive on solving impactful problems.
+🔎 I love uncovering stories hidden in messy datasets and building solutions that matter.
+Whether it’s crafting machine learning models, streamlining ETL pipelines, or designing dashboards, I find meaning in solving real-world problems.
+There’s nothing quite like building tools today that will empower decision-makers for tomorrow’s challenges.

+If your team values curiosity, collaboration, and actionable insights, I’d be excited to connect and explore how we can create something meaningful together.
 </div>

 💡 Some of my current interests include: